ReviewSignal/orderly-ape/README.md

 ## Installing Additional Testing Locations

+Please note: In this example we use 'london' as the example location but please change it according to your setup and change all references to 'london'.

 1. Add location from Orderly Ape webapp

 2. Add user from Orderly Ape webapp

 3. Add user to Workers group

 4. Create a values.london.yaml file in the deploy/all-in-one/ folder.
-In the example we use 'london' but please change it according to your setup.

 ```yaml
 config: